1. The Hospital for the Incurable (directly below) 2. Public Health & Hospitals under the Bourbons

 The hospital was the first institution of its kind in an area of Naples that centuries later would become a modern hospital zone, the "Polyclinic" of Naples, housing a medical school, as well; many medieval buildings were razed to make room for the new medical facility, and, as well, some older buildings were converted to hospital use, chiefly the massive monastery of Sant'Andrea delle Dame at the very top of the hill above the "Incurabili".
 The "Incurabili" was originally larger than the hospital one sees today, having spread down the slope to the northern walls of the old city.
 That section was destroyed by bombardment in WW2, and in that breached section of wall now stands one of the ugliest buildings in Naples, the gigantic Salvator Rosa High School, a gray cement monolith so tall that from across the street at the National Museum, you'd never guess there was a hill behind it at all.

-known things in Naples, such as the spectacular
+responsible for better known things in Naples, such as

-On the premises, as well, is a very interesting
+the premises, as well, is a very interesting historical

 recently is Giuseppe

 experimenter in the use of insulin to combat diabetes

 (from which he, himself, suffered); he was a prominent

 lecturer in medicine (a position that he gave up in

 order to devote more of his time to direct contact with